Following the COVID-19 pandemic, the assessment pathway has been modified to:

 - Evidence - evidence should ideally be up to date and within 12 months of the assessment.
 Some tolerance can be shown if assessments have been delayed due to COVID-19 and some evidence falls outside the 12-month timeline by up to 2 months.

-- Waiting times - tolerance will be given where waiting times were compliant pre-COVID-19 and there is a detailed recovery plan (up to 12 months).
+- Waiting times - tolerance will be given where services can provide a detailed recovery plan (up to 12 months).
 Progress against this will be reviewed at the next annual review.

 - Clinical audit - tolerance will be given where there is an alternative approach to EUG presentation and sign-off, and where every effort has been made to continue with safety KPIs.
 No tolerance will be given where there are low numbers not impacted by COVID-19 or where quality or safety has been compromised.